 To establish direct communication between all stakeholders, considering ChatOps can be a good idea, a practice of using chat clients, chatbots, and real-time communication tools to enable how tasks are communicated and executed.

-DevOps is all about team effort!
-If any stakeholder is prohibited from discussing new ideas, assessing feedback, or working on implementing changes, the IT-organization becomes more probable to fail.
+DevOps is all about a team effort!
+If any stakeholder is prohibited from discussing new ideas, assessing feedback, or working on implementing changes, the IT organization becomes more probable to fail.